barrettotte/enki-os/README.md

   - `#ifdef __cplusplus` and `extern "C" {`
 - TODO: review https://wiki.osdev.org/Meaty_Skeleton
 - TODO: gather system info and print on startup
+- TODO: makefile for stdlib and user programs is messy
+- TODO: refactor includes to be based on project dir instead of relative...

 ## Limitations